 Before thinking about this question, I saw absolutely no reason for there to be this dichotomy of men and women ruling the animal kingdom.
 I always thought to myself, ‘Why can’t there just be one “type” of human – which we could then simply call “human” – that, just like the whiptails, gives birth every now and then, without requiring any “intervention” of a different sex?
 What would be wrong with that?’

-Maybe it’s inadequate to ask whether it is “right” or “wrong” for there to be men and women.
-Nature – after all – doesn’t seem to care much about being morally right or wrong.
-Why else would it give AIDS to babies who are free from having done any harm to this world of ours?
-It is more likely that – given that there would be an explanation – there is a biological explanation for there being this distinction between men and women.
+Maybe it’s inadequate to ask whether it is ‘right or wrong’ for there to be both men and women.
+Nature, after all, doesn’t seem to care much about being morally right or wrong.
+Why else would it give AIDS to babies, who have done absolutely no harm to this world of ours?
+It is more likely that – assuming there is a reason explanation – there is a biological explanation for there the widespread division between men and women.

-Another biological explanation for the existence of men and women exists could be that the existence of both men and women provides both parties with some sort of “purpose in life”: a purpose to form little groups, called “families”, thereby creating structure into – what otherwise might have been – chaos in the animal kingdom; a structure that would make every creature – men and women – within the animal kingdom better of.
-Because again, think about it: what would the world look like in case there would only be one type of purposeless creature wandering around?
+Another explanation could be that the existence of both men and women provides both parties with some sort of purpose in life: the purpose to form little groups, called ‘families’, thereby creating structure into – what otherwise might have been – chaos in the animal kingdom, or an utterly meaningless life; a structure that would make every creature better of.
+Because, again, think about it: what would the world be like in case there was only one type of purposeless creature wandering around?
 Wouldn’t that lead to an utterly unstructured and – therefore – unsafe environment?
-If that indeed would be the case, it might have been evolutionary beneficial for our species to “develop” the distinction between men and women; simply in order to “program” the species members with a goal: to create that save little world they can call their family.
-In other words: maybe it’s just a trick of nature to make it seem like we have got some purpose in life; that we have just got to create a family, take care of it, and then – and only then – can we be happy.
+The families that provide the confines in which each one of us can life relatively safe have fallen away.

 But what do you think?